jayakumarrajagopal/math_py/README.md

 # math_py
 given any polynomial this code parses polynomila into coefficients and exponenents and then plots graph for each range of x values entered.
-This code is written for code practice.
+This code is written for programming practice.
 A library may already be present doing similar.

 Usage:
 bash-3.2$  pyton polynomial_plot.py